The Salisbury Station

 Historic Salisbury Foundation spent over $3.1 million to restore the Station.
 Work was completed in three phases.
 The first phase in 1990 opened four office spaces.
 The second phase in 1993 opened the Grand Waiting Room with is special events spaces.
 And, in 1996, the Foundation completed the third phase of work for additional office space.

 The Salisbury Railway Passenger Station now houses the offices for Historic Salisbury Foundation, Inc., the Salisbury Amtrak Station and the Salisbury Art Station.
 The property is a fine example of historic preservation and adaptive re-use.
 As importantly, its restoration acted as a catalyst for redevelopment of the then surrounding derelict area.
 Today the neighborhood is a vibrant mix of arts, antiques, offices and other cultural activities.
 The Salisbury Station is also used as an event space.
-Formally called The Salisbury Train Depot, the Foundation decided to rename the space to its original name in 2018.
-Partnering with Venue Services to manage the rental space, it is now called the Historic Salisbury Station.
+Formally called The Salisbury Train Depot, the Foundation decided to rename the space to its original name in 2018, it is now called the Historic Salisbury Station.